meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ```

 Example based testing is and will continue to be the workhorse in automated software testing - but we will explore an additional technique that might enhance the test coverage of your code.

+## Limitations of example-based testing

+addressing those, code example?
+Use the list example to show the differences.

 ## Property based testing
 While great and simple, testing examples does just that: tests examples that we have come up with!
 What if we want to test hundreds (or millions) of test cases, possibly ones we could never dream of coming up with ourselves?